awsdocs/amazon-lex-developer-guide/doc_source/import-export-format.md

     },
     "slotTypes": [
         List of slot type JSON structures.
-        For more information, see .
+        For more information, see Slot Type structure.
     ]
   }
 }